 Make sure that the Paper ID from the submission system is visible in the version submitted for review (replacing the "" you see in this document).
-If you are using the LATEX template, make sure to update paper ID in the appropriate place in the tex file.
+If you are using the Lagrange to update paper ID in the appropriate place in the tex file.